Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 </details>
 {{% /callout %}}

-We now have enough to create our first simple bounds
+Using this information is actually enough to construct the first basic set of bounds

 > **Trivial Bounds B1**: Let $s\in\sigma_n$, then $n! \leq L(s) \leq n\cdot n!$
 {{% callout info %}}
 <details>
 <summary>Proof</summary>
-For the lower bound, we know that there are $n!$ permutations, and since by <b>SE2</b> we know that no sequence of $n$ characters can cover more than $1$ permutations then we must have at least $1$ character added for each permutation so $n!\leq L(s)$
+The lower bound proof we will skip, as later on in this page we will actually prove a similar, but slightly better, bound in a much more rigorous way.
+But a general outline of this is that you can see that you need at least $n!$ characters since by <b>SE1</b> each window cannot cover more than $1$ permutation.
 </br>
 For the upper bound, we know that we can create a valid string that covers all permutations by concatenating them all, which would create a string $L(s)\leq n\cdot n!$
 </br>